zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 Kama says luxury.
 Location is the name of human locality.

 [APZ 145.2] (#apz145 .2) {#apz145 .2 .ref .apz} "Expectations without decorating
-Without” is the game of the locust, the room, the supply of kama, without decoratingHopelessly and deviated, compassed, complete demise
+Without" is the game of the locust, the room, the supply of kama, without decoratingHopelessly and deviated, compassed, complete demise
 Ready.

 [APZ 145.3] (#apz145 .3) {#apz145 .3.ref .apz} "Separated by decorations
-There are two decorations called “Truthful”.
+There are two decorations called "Truthful".
 (Great Buddhism 'Decorative names' should be used from where.)
 These are the decorations of the swings.
-“Truthful” is the Buddha on that soil has tales of creeds that tell the Truth There are believable stories.
+"Truthful" is the Buddha on that soil has tales of creeds that tell the Truth There are believable stories.
 Separated from the decorations Unrestricted heart dwells.
 Therefore the prophesy of the Paebuda did.